joncain/pyr-setup/README.md

 # Pyr-Setup

 This is a collection of scripts to assist you in setting up a local instance of Pyr.
 This is not a stand-alone project.
-It is intended to be checked out next to `pyr` and even copied into your `pyr` directory during the setup process.
+It is intended to be cloned into your `pyr` directory.
+I recommend that you add `pyr-setup` to your .gitignore file.

 It is highly likely this will be an interactive process due to issues with migrations and gem dependencies.
 But, the intent is to remove as much of the complexity and as many of the environmental issues as possible.

+NOTE: References to `pyr` as a directory represent your local pyr repo.
+If you have named it something else, adjust the instructions accordingly.

 ## Prerequisites